Bible translations into Icelandic: Pre-Reformation

-With the Christianization of Iceland, so-called þýðingar helgar (weekend translations) were written in Old Norse/Old Icelandic to help explain the new religion and practices to the populace.
+With the Christianization of Iceland, so-called þýðingar helgar (sacred translations) were written in Old Norse/Old Icelandic to help explain the new religion and practices to the populace.
 These included religious interpretations alongside translations of Bible stories.
 The oldest Icelandic biblical texts date to c.
 1200 when the Old Icelandic Homily Book, which compiled sermons, lessons, and prayers.
 During the following century, more systematic efforts were made to translate sections of the Bible, eventually being collected into the Stjórn around 1350.

 By the early 16th century, the only Icelandic translation available was Catholic Bishop Jón Arason's translations of the four Gospels, although copies of this work have not survived.